ilyesBoukraa/ca_rental_apartments/README.md

 # California Rental Real Estate:
 Note: For the time being, I am still using static websites exclusively until I have properly learned __Selenium__(next project probably).

-Tried her to create some real-world example, if you're looking to gather information about rental properties in __California__ such as Property Type, <br>
-number of Bedrooms, Bathrooms, Car Spaces, House Size (m2), Location, and Price (USD), web scraping and storing the data in a JSON file <br>
-can provide a convenient way to access and analyze the information.
-By scraping the relevant websites and extracting these details, <br>
-you can create a structured dataset that can be easily queried and filtered using SQL queries.
+Tried her to create some real-world example, if you're looking to gather information about rental properties in __California__ such as Property Type, number of Bedrooms, Bathrooms, Car Spaces, House Size (m2), Location, and Price (USD), web scraping and storing the data in a JSON file can provide a convenient way to access and analyze the information.
+By scraping the relevant websites and extracting these details, you can create a structured dataset that can be easily queried and filtered using SQL queries.

 # Project description: